alexewerlof/micromustache/README.md

 A minimalist, fast and **secure** [Mustache](https://mustache.github.io/) template engine with some handy additions.

 **Think of it as a sweet spot between plain text interpolation and [mustache.js](https://github.com/janl/mustache.js); Certainly not as logic-ful as [Handlebars](http://handlebarsjs.com/)!
-Sometimes a stricter syntax is the right boundary to limit complexity.**
+Sometimes a stricter syntax is the right boundary to limit errors and improve performance.**

-If variable interpolation is all you need, *micromustache* is a drop-in replacement for MustacheJS.

 * 🏃 **2x-3x** faster than MustacheJS
 * 🔒 **Secure**.
 Works in CSP environments (no usage of `eval()` or `new Function()`).
 Published only with 2FA.
 No risk for [regexp DDoS](https://medium.com/@liran.tal/node-js-pitfalls-how-a-regex-can-bring-your-system-down-cbf1dc6c4e02).